exercism/javascript/CONTRIBUTING.md

 We welcome contributions of all sorts and sizes, from reporting issues to submitting patches, as well as joining the current [discussions 💬][issue-discussion].

+> [!WARNING]
-> :warning: This guide is slightly outdated and doesn't hold the V3 changes yet.
+> This guide is slightly outdated and doesn't hold the V3 changes yet.

 ---